SyncholisticMG/gh/appendices/lexicon.md

 Have shamans of old always used their precognitive workforce?

 Yes they just used them in their era of light or their theme of times way.
-Every generation reinterprets the previous generation the next generation interprets the next generation and then there are the rebel few who stop reinterpreting and get back to the source of creation and look at that as their only interpretation and that’s where we understand we are all of our past present and future selves simultaneously existing and there are versions of ourselves out there where equal cocreation non competition non hierarchal order I AM breakaway dna civilisations of one who are also a signature frequency match to be with you, your precognitive workforce, and you are part of their precognitive workforce forming a collective of the highest forms of your light soul teachers, all of the I AMs that are a part of your great hall of askashic records of all I Ams presences, past , present and future who are a collective of non competition equal cocreation dreaming I am being manifest in your body.
+Every generation reinterprets the previous generation the next generation interprets the next generation and then there are the rebel few who stop reinterpreting and get back to the source of creation and look at that as their only interpretation and that’s where we understand we are all of our past present and future selves simultaneously existing and there are versions of ourselves out there where equal cocreation non competition non hierarchal order I AM breakaway DNA civilisations of one who are also a signature frequency match to be with you, your precognitive workforce, and you are part of their precognitive workforce forming a collective of the highest forms of your light soul teachers, all of the I AMs that are a part of your great hall of askashic records of all I Ams presences, past , present and future who are a collective of non competition equal cocreation dreaming I am being manifest in your body.

  So it wouldn’t be treading on someone’s journey if you sent out your precognitive workforce to help them in a cocreational way?